CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

- The commit command is used to save changes to a local repository after staging in Git.
+ Before you commit you have  have to tell Git which changes you want to save as you might have made tons of edits

 ## Question 18